SEND Information Report

 - Parents Evenings each term.

-- This is Me meetings four times a year.
+- This is Me meetings three times a year.

 - Annual School report – once yearly.